gauravs1709/Excel-Dashboard/README.md

 # Excel-Dashboard
-Creating Dashboard on microsoft excel on ecommerce store data analysis.
+Created an excel Dashboard on ecommerce store data analysis.